Roll up, Roll up for the musical tour – part 2

 The theater grew to become a home to the Slovene Dramatic Society that had staged the first Slovene language drama performance in 1867.

 According to my preparatory research, the remains of the wall I’d see were built between the years 14 and 15 CE and formed the southern side of the fortification.
 The wall runs for two blocks along Mirje Street.
-I knew I’d found it when I reached this marker.
+I knew I’d found it when I reached the marker in the photo below.

 romanwallsign